Fiscal Year 2020

 For activities related to the safety of human life and the protection of property, HHS relied on the guidance provided by the Attorney General in 1980, as modified by the Department of Justice in 1995 to reflect relevant statutory changes in the intervening years.

 For safety of human life, the numbers needed to continue medical services that HHS provides are separately identified.
-For protection of property, the plan provides separate information on the number of staff excepted to protect on-going medical experiments, to maintain computer data, and to maintain animals and protect inanimate government property.
+For protection of property, the plan provides separate information on the number of staff excepted to protect on-going medical experiments, to maintain computer data, and to maintain animals and protect government property.

-HHS, Program Support Center (PSC), Financial Management Portfolio (FMP) Payment Management Services (PMS) and Financial Management Service (FMS) Division of Payment Management (DPM) will be operational and retain the necessary staffing in an excepted status to ensure delivery of grant payments for excepted programs.
+HHS, Program Support Center (PSC), Financial Management Portfolio (FMP) Payment Management Services (PMS) and Division of Payment Management (DPM) will be operational and retain the necessary staffing in an excepted status to ensure delivery of grant payments for excepted programs.
 The PMS and DPM will follow specific processes to ensure payment of permissible disbursements.
-In addition, HHS will maintain Grants.gov system in an operational status, but with reduced federal support staff presence.
+In addition, HHS will maintain the Grants.gov system in an operational status, but with reduced federal support staff presence.
 The Grants.gov Contact Center will remain available, and provide assistance to callers.
 HHS will provide the federal grantor community with guidance and updates in the event of a government shutdown.

-Summary by Category of Exception
+Summary by Category of Exemption or Exception

-The sections on the staffing table display the staff that would be exempt according to which category their funding falls or the activities they fulfill.
+The sections on the staffing table display the staff that will be exempt according to which category their funding falls or the activities they fulfill.
 This section summarizes the highlights of those totals across HHS.

 Staff performing activities without funding issues